-The period during which an option may be exercised is determined by the Board in its absolute discretion, save that such period shall not be longer than 10 years from the date of grant.
-The minimum period for which an option must be held before it can be exercised is determined by the Board upon the grant of an option.
+The period during which an option may be exercised is determined by the Board in its absolute discretion, save that such period shall not be longer than ten years from the date of grant.
+The minimum period for which an option must be held before it can be exercised (i.e. the vesting period) is determined by the Board upon the grant of an option.